shaik1002/biggitlabbomb/doc/administration/dedicated/create_instance.md

 1. Optional.
 Security: You can provide your own [KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) for encrypted AWS services.
 If you choose not to provide KMS keys, encryption keys are generated for your instance when it is created.
 For more information, see [encrypting your data at rest](#encrypted-data-at-rest-byok).
+1. Optional.
+Bring Your Own Domain: You can add a custom hostname for your GitLab Dedicated instance, the bundled container registry, and KAS services.
 1. Summary: Confirm that the information you've provided in the previous steps is accurate before initiating the creation of your instance.